Identifying Love-Avoidant Behaviors In Your Relationship And How To Cope

 An introduction to attachment styles

-Psychological studies have shown four major types of attachment styles when it comes to romantic relationships: anxious, avoidant, disorganized, and secure.
+Psychological studies have shown four major types of attachment styles when it comes to romantic relationships: anxious, avoidant, disorganized, and stable.
 Typically, a person’s attachment style presents itself during emotionally intense situations, such as arguments, breakups, or when a relationship begins to shift from casual dating to a more serious stage.

 According to research, around 23% of people fall under the avoidant category.
 If your partner seems to lean toward an avoidant attachment style, this can be especially difficult to navigate if you are someone with an anxious or secure attachment style.
 For this reason, it may be helpful to determine and explore the nature of your own attachment style.
 Understanding your own attachment style may help you better understand or address your partner’s attachment style.